 The next day, we woke up early and walked up to Alhambra.
 We had 8:30am tickets to Palacio Nazaries and explored the area which is stunning and made our way through the other parts of Alhambra such as the Alcazaba and the beautiful gardens.
 We spent just over 2 hours exploring.

 We picked up a jamon sandwich on the way to a cafe (so, so good!) and we went to Cafe Pastelería López-Mezquita for a hot chocolate.
 It was super rich but so good!

 We walked around the cathedral area and the tiny alleyways with shops.

 For our final lunch, we went to Tabernas Salinas.
 We had some drinks and shared the squid ink rice and a lamb dish – both were delicious!

 We all caught the same bus from Granada bus station to Malaga but I stayed on to Malaga airport as the others had a later flight.
 The bus costs €11.70 but it is best to pre book as sometimes the bus might be full.

-Unfortunately there were delays again which is always a bit frustrating after a great trip and all you want to do is go home.
+Unfortunately there were delays again which is always a bit frustrating when all you want to do is go home, after a great weekend.

 Granada was a great weekend trip destination with the perfect amount of food, drink and sight seeing!
 I will definitely be back to explore more of the Andalusia area of Spain!